 More than half of the Kidney Stones in patents are caused by calcium, usually in the form of calcium oxalate.
 Oxalate is a naturally occurring substance found in different foods including

 This also a common type of stone formed in kidney.
 Uric Acid Stones form in the kidney of people who drink less water or fluids or who lose too much fluid.
 Also people who eat a high-protein diet and those who have gout have a chance of getting this disease.
 Moreover, researchers suggest that even genetic factors may increase your risk of uric acid stones.

 Cystine Stones form in people with a hereditary disorder that causes the kidneys to excrete too much of certain amino acids (cystinuria).
 Moreover, cystine stones are the rarest form of kidney stone.
 Cystine tends to precipitate out of urine and form stones (calculi) in the urinary tract.

 Struvite stones form in response to an infection, such as a urinary tract infection.
-These stones can grow quickly and become quite large, sometimes with few symptoms or little warning.
+These stones can grow quickly and

 There are still other types of stones, but these are again the rarest of the kidney stones found.

 There are several home remedies for kidney stones, here are few that you might want to be aware of.

 Lemon Juice and Olive Oil: The combination of lemon juice and olive oil is traditionally used as a home remedy to expel gallbladder stones but it can also be used to treat kidney stones.